vsoch/askci/paper/paper.md

 Institutional knowledge about resources at academic centers pertaining to high performance computing, research software, and other ideas or concepts centered around cyberinfrastructure have historically been siloed.
-A research computing center is likely to provide documentation specific for their resources, or a small technology group to provide support catered to their user base.
+A research computing center is likely to provide documentation specific to their resources, or a small technology group to provide support catered to their user base.
 Although there are benefits to maintaining high quality and specific documentation, the drawbacks for the community can be substantial.
 A researcher using the documentation typically experiences a large set of technologies in synchrony,